 When will I be notified about an admissions decision?

 For those who submit a completed application by the January 1 deadline, a decision about admission will be communicated on or around March 1.
-Final funding decisions for doctoral program applicants will be made and communicated by April 1.
+Final funding decisions for doctoral program applicants will be made and communicated by April 15.

 Where do I send my transcripts, official test scores and letters of reference?